mejasonatkinson/main/README.md

 What do I mean by playground?
 A playground is a safe place to test and try things out.
 Either from my own ideas or from courses, I am taking on the topic.

-All the playground Repos, follow the same naming structure: `playground-[topic]` they also all contain a formated readme.md file which acts as a index to the playground
+All the playground Repos, follow the same naming structure: `playground-[topic]` they also all contain a formated readme.md file which acts as a index to the playground and is also structured:

 ````
 # Playground for [topic]